Randomized Geodesic Flow on Hyperbolic Groups: Main Results.

 As mentioned before, the aim of this paper is to develop a harmonic analog of the Bowen-Margulis measure on $\partial^2 G$ from an \emph{internal} (as opposed to boundary) point of view, i.e\ from the point of view of the collection of bi-infinite random walk trajectories on a Cayley graph $\Ga$ of $G$.
 Since the Bowen-Margulis measure has been a long-studied object in ergodic theory, we provide an eclectic survey of the literature under a few heads below to provide context for the work in this paper.\\

 {\bf Geodesic flow on hyperbolic groups:} We have already said that the key motivation for this paper was to develop a bi-infinite random-walks analog of geodesic flow on hyperbolic groups in the spirit of Gromov's topological construction \cite[Section 8]{gro-hyp}.
-The papers \cite{mineyev,mms,ct24} amongst others have taken up and pursued this topological construction further.\\
+The papers \cite{mineyev,mms,ct24} amongst others have pursued and considerably developed the topological construction suggested by Gromov.
+Our emphasis in this paper is probabilistic and involves, by contrast, random trajectories.\\

 {\bf The Hopf-Tsuji-Sullivan theorem:} A historical context in which the Bowen-Margulis measure frequently comes up is the Hopf-Tsuji-Sullivan dichotomy that asserts that the (deterministic) geodesic flow is either conservative and ergodic or dissipative.
-We refer the reader to \cite{hamenstadt89, Kai94,cp94,BM96,roblin,ricks,link,BF,cdst,coulon} for some of the relevant work.
+We refer the reader to \cite{hamenstadt89, Kai94,cp94,BM96,furman,roblin,ricks,link,BF,cdst,coulon} for some of the relevant work.
 Of these papers, \cite{hamenstadt89,Kai94,cp94,BM96,roblin,ricks,link} deal with Hadamard manifolds, or more generally CAT(0) spaces.
 In particular, a standing assumption in each of these is the uniqueness of geodesic segments connecting any pair of points.
 The only Cayley graph per se that satisfies the CAT(0) condition is that of a free group with standard generating set.
 The present paper, on the other hand, deals exclusively with Cayley graphs of non-elementary hyperbolic groups and not with CAT(0) spaces.

 The papers \cite{BF,cdst} do away with the CAT(0) assumption and prove the Hopf-Tsuji-Sullivan theorem for hyperbolic spaces and \cite{coulon} proves it for actions of acylindrically hyperbolic groups.
-Kaimanovich's paper \cite{Kai94} goes beyond the classical Bowen-Margulis measure associated with the geodesic flow: for certain Markov operators $P$, an invariant measure of the geodesic flow called the invariant harmonic measure associated with $P$ is defined there, and the Hopf-Tsuji-Sullivan dichotomy for these is established.
+Kaimanovich's papers \cite{kaimanovich,Kai94} go beyond the classical Bowen-Margulis measure associated with the geodesic flow: for certain Markov operators $P$, an invariant measure of the geodesic flow called the invariant harmonic measure associated with $P$ is defined in \cite{Kai94}, and the Hopf-Tsuji-Sullivan dichotomy for these is established.
+However, a crucial assumption in \cite{Kai94} is uniqueness of geodesics joining a pair of boundary points (denoted Property $U$ in that paper).
+Similarly, in \cite{kaimanovich} it is assumed that the underlying manifold has negative curvature and hence there is a unique geodesic joining a pair of boundary points.
+This property breaks down fairly drastically in the context of Cayley graphs of most hyperbolic groups, where typically there are infinitely many infinite geodesic bi-gons between pairs of points on the boundary.

 We reiterate that all these papers, unlike the present one, deal with the (deterministic) geodesic flow. \\